-- Classic reservation platforms such as Booking.com, Hotels.com, etc. allow you to book all types of accommodation: hotels, hostels, apartments, etc.
+- Classic reservation platforms like Booking.com, allow you to book all types of accommodation: hotels, hostels, apartments, etc.

 - Platforms for making reservations with international hotel chains: Accorhotels, Radisson, Intercontinental, etc, where you can book rooms from the aforementioned chains.

 - Websites of local hotels (eg Hotel Metropol)

 - Russian hotel reservation platforms.
 The most used by the Russians to travel within the country are Ostrovok (in Russian and English) and Oktogo (only in Russian).
 Ostrovok usually has very good deals and I recommend that you at least check this site before choosing accommodations anywhere.

 It is always good to check more than one platform and compare prices.
 I recommend using two: Booking.com and Ostrovok.
 The first will allow you to read reviews from other Italians and tourists and Ostrovok should be used for the actual online booking since prices on this platform are often much cheaper than you will find on Booking.com.